-Total two-way trade in goods between the United States and Egypt was $7.5 billion in 2018.
+Total two-way trade in goods between the United States and Egypt was $8.6 billion in 2019.
 U.S. exports to Egypt include wheat and corn, mineral fuel and oil, machinery, aircraft, and iron and steel products.
 U.S. imports from Egypt include apparel, natural gas and oil, fertilizers, textiles, and agricultural products.
 Under the Qualifying Industrial Zone agreement, the United States waives duties on imports from Egypt if the value includes 10.5% Israeli content; this program promotes stronger ties between the region’s peace partners.
 Egypt and the United States signed a Bilateral Investment Treaty in 1982 to promote and facilitate investment between our countries.
 Egypt and the United States have signed a trade and investment framework agreement, a step toward creating freer trade and increasing investment flows.
 American firms are active in most sectors of the Egyptian economy, including oil and gas exploration and production, financial services, manufacturing, construction, telecommunications and information technology, and the restaurant and hospitality industry.
-U.S. direct investment to Egypt were $1.37 billion in 2019, bringing the accumulated long-term stock of U.S. FDI to nearly $24 billion.
+Flows of U.S. direct investment to Egypt were $1.37 billion in 2019, bringing the accumulated long-term stock of U.S. FDI to nearly $24 billion.

 Egypt’s Membership in International Organizations

 Egypt and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.
 Egypt also is a Partner for Cooperation with the Organization for Security and Cooperation in Europe, an observer to the Organization of American States, a partner in the NATO Mediterranean Dialogue, and a non-party state to the International Criminal Court.
-Egypt is Chair of the African Union until February 2020.
-Cairo hosts the headquarters of the League of Arab States.
+Cairo hosts the headquarters of the League of Arab States